 A family interment will be held at Rose Hill Cemetery, Arkadelphia, Arkansas.
 The family kindly requests any memorial gifts be made to The Deer Park Public Library or a local organization of your choice.

-To send flowers to the family of Barbara Ann Yeary Weidig Wells, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Barbara Ann Yeary Weidig Wells, please visit our Heartfelt Sympathies Store.